-Our bones and joints reverberated as a result of the rugged roads of the Deosai National Park, but as a releif, we were back cycling along the asphalt comfort of the Karamoram Highway, but only for a short time.
+Our bones and joints reverberated as a result of the rugged roads of the Deosai National Park, but as a relief, we were back cycling along the asphalt comfort of the Karakoram Highway, but only for a short time.
 We were making our way south, further from the relative safety of Gilgit-Baltistan, and ever closer to the high risk area for tourists.
-Chilas was recently involved in a sinister, malevolent attack on a series of girl schools throughout the area and Abbottabad that was linked with Bin Laden and al-Qaeda.
+Chilas was recently involved in a sinister, malevolent attack on a series of girl schools throughout the area and Abbottabad that was linked with Bin Laden and Al-Qaeda.

-The next stop along the Karakoram Highway was Telichi, the service station of a village where we had spent a night camping in the grounds of a restaurant admiring the milkyway on a spectacularly clear night.
-At the police check post we were astounded when the guard firmly outlined that there was strictly no camping in Telichi due to tourist safety concerns, we erupted in bemusement as we tried to explain we were here three weeks ago and that there was in fact a campsite sign with photographs of tents above the next restaurant, but he simply wasn’t having it.
+The next stop along the Karakoram Highway was Telichi, the service station of a village where we had spent a night camping in the grounds of a restaurant admiring the Milkyway on a spectacularly clear night.
+At the police check post we were astounded when the guard firmly outlined that there was strictly “No camping” in Telichi due to tourist safety concerns.
+We erupted in bemusement as we tried to explain that we were here three weeks ago and that there was in fact a campsite sign with photographs of tents above the next restaurant, but he simply wasn’t having it.
 This debacle surprisingly ended with the Chief of police offering us two beds in the dormitory at the local police station.
 We shared the police sleeping quarters with the Chief, Muhammah Zaman, who was keen for us to hand write a positive review of the Gilgit-Baltistan Police.
-The evening was spent conversing with an ex-soldier and member of the Anti-Terrorist Squad who later went out on night patrol after asking us to pose with his semi-automated assault rifle.
-I had had a positive experience with the GB police who provided a simple breakfast and sweet chai in the morning, though Jacob had come to the end of his tether after taking the brunt of the ever-inquisitive questioning and, to my amusement, ended up jostling with the Cheif as he tried to move his bike indoors while Jacob has eggs balancing on one of his panniers and later tried to help him repair the strap on his peaked cap, after wrestling cap back off of him, Jacob reassured that everything was in hand and no assistance was required.
+The evening was spent conversing with an ex-soldier and member of the Anti-Terrorist Squad who later went out on night patrol after asking us to pose with his semi-automatic assault rifle.
+I had had a positive experience with the GB police who provided a simple breakfast and sweet chai in the morning, though Jacob had come to the end of his tether after taking the brunt of the ever-inquisitive questioning and, to my amusement, ended up jostling with the Chief as he tried to move his bike indoors while Jacob had eggs balanced on one of his panniers and then later tried to help him repair the strap on his peaked cap, after wrestling cap back off of him, Jacob reassured that everything was in hand and no assistance was required.

-One of the main attraction and activities undertaken at Fairy Meadows is the hike to Nagna Parbat basecamp.
-Under prepared for a hike above the snowline Jacob and I decided to hike the two and a half hour trail to the Nanga Parbat and glacier view point acompannied by Pete, a fellow tourists from Thailand.
-The trail was an easy hike, following the ridgeline before meandering through a pine forest.
+One of the main attractions and activities undertaken at Fairy Meadows is the hike to Nagna Parbat basecamp.
+Under-prepared for a hike above the snowline, Jacob and I decided to hike the two and a half hour trail to the Nanga Parbat and glacier view point accompanied by Pete, a fellow tourists from Thailand.
+The trail was an easy hike, that followed the ridge line before meandering through pine forests.
 The forest opened up as we walked through small settlements where elaborate wooden huts were under construction in preparation for the start of the tourist season next year.
-Unfortunately, by the time we reached the view point the mountain peaks were obstructed by a heavy cloud layer though the view of the glacier and the visual transition of seasons depicted by of turning leaves from green to yellow and then a burning orange was spectacular.
+Unfortunately, by the time we reached the view point the mountain peaks were obstructed by a heavy cloud layer, though the view of the glacier and the visual transition of seasons depicted by the leaves changing from green to yellow and then a burning orange was spectacular.
 As the temperature dropped we made our way back down to the Greenland Resort for a hot drink and a dinner consisting of camp curry with a large portion of rice and daal that was covertly salvaged from the untouched mounds left over by a group of young Pakistani tourists.

 Five hours later we were in Islamabad and thankfully, with the help of the taxi driver, finally managed to find a hotel with an available room.
 Sadly, this meant that the Karakoram Highway chapter of our cycle tour had officially come to an end but in contrast, the next chapter, India and Nepal lay excitedly ahead of us.
 We had no choice but to spend some time unwinding in Islamabad while I waited at the mercy of the Indian High Commission for a tourist visa.